 Rationally, it would make sense to take the deal, disarm the FARC completely and then deal with them as Colombia sees fit.
 Peace deals, after all, can be broken, especially once your enemy has no guns.
 But that was clearly not the thinking of many voters.

 Few analysts think the civil war will resume; the FARC is shattered, and its nearest ally, Venezuela, is in utter chaos.
 Rather, it means President Santos must negotiate a new, harsher deal, one that will doubtless gut the FARC even further and presumably will ensure it cannot become a legitimate political party.
 The FARC may split up; there is, after all, even now a Real Irish Republican Army that seeks to continue fighting with the British.
 Such factionalism could result in a new round of violence, but doubtless smaller than before.
 It would merely prolong the inevitable.

 But there are wider lessons here: namely, that war can carry on because common people want it to

 Even in relatively poor countries, as Colombia still is, war is preferable to some than an unjust peace.
 There are horrific lessons here that ripple out across the globe.
 As we are bombarded by the images of Aleppo, it would suit us well to remember that that civil war goes on because many Syrians cannot tolerate peace under the rule of their enemy.
 We should think of that too in eastern Ukraine, in South Sudan, in eastern Congo, in Somalia, in Islamic State-occupied Iraq and in any other place where hate trumps reason.

 In such war zones, a clear winner must emerge.
 Their enemies must be defeated and destroyed.
 The locals will accept nothing less.

-This article originally appeared at Geopolitics Made Super, October 5, 2016.
+This story first appeared at Geopolitics Made Super, October 5, 2016.